gotchoices/MyCHIPs/doc/learn-tally.md

     This implies negative tally balance and so is normally accomplished through credit lifts.
     This can exceed (override) the Vendor's normal credit limit (dr_limit) agreed to bilaterally in the tally, for the purpose of lifts.
-A positive amount here constitutes value savings by the Client in the currency of the Vendor--something the Vendor must accept in payment or as part of a future drop.
+A positive amount here constitutes value savings by the Client in the issue of the Vendor--something the Vendor must accept in payment or as part of a future drop.

   - **Lift Limit**: (bound)	Default: Tally Debit Limit (dr_limit)